-Loans in the aggregate amount of \$362,000 from four individuals were converted into common stock and warrants in the February 2012 private placement.
-Principal and interest of \$56,139 remained outstanding as of March 31, 2012.
-We paid \$43,000 towards the outstanding balance in April 2012.
+Loans in the aggregate amount of \$362,000 from four individuals were converted into common stock and warrants in the February

+2012 private placement.
+We had paid \$43,000 towards the outstanding balance in April 2012.
+Principal and interest of \$13,139 remained outstanding as of June 30, 2012 which was later converted into preferred stock and warrants in the July 2012 private placement.

-5) Stockholders' Equity
+5) Stockholders' Deficit